gwen-interpreter/gwen/README.md

-[Meta specifications](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) (also expressed in Gherkin) are used to capture automation bindings and allow you to compose [step definitions](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features#composable-step-definitions) by mapping 'declarative' steps in features to 'imperative' steps in scenarios that perform operations through pre-programmed engines.
+[Meta specifications](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features) (also expressed in Gherkin) are used to capture automation bindings and allow you to compose [step definitions](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features#composable-step-definitions) by mapping 'declarative' steps in features to 'imperative' steps in meta-scenarios that perform operations through pre-programmed automation engines.

 ### Current Status